Watch the webinar now:

 What is quality inspection?

 Quality inspection is a systematic process to ensure that procured products or services meet the defined quality standards and specifications.
-In purchasing, it includes the inspection of incoming goods or services in order to identify defects at an early stage and ensure compliance with quality requirements.
+In purchasing, it includes the inspection of incoming goods or services in order to identify defects at an early stage and ensure compliance with quality management in purchasing.
 This helps to minimize product defects and increase customer satisfaction.

 Core elements of the quality inspection